 Immunizations: Get the Facts About Vaccines

-Viruses lurk all around us, hiding in classrooms, lunchrooms, playgrounds, and parks.
-While these invisible threats are nearly impossible to avoid, safe and effective vaccines can protect you from them.
+Bacteria and viruses lurk all around us, hiding in classrooms, lunchrooms, playgrounds, and parks.
+While these invisible threats are nearly impossible to avoid, safe and effective vaccines can protect you and your child from them.
 After rigorous testing and monitoring, vaccines have been proven to prevent serious illness, save lives, and protect communities—acting as the first line of defense for your child’s health.

 After use of the measles vaccine became routine and widespread during the 1960s, the number of measles cases decreased substantially.